-Studies show that ovulating on the later side can increase your chances of having a miscarriage.
+And while these losses occur for a number of reasons, studies show that ovulating on the later side of your cycle can increase your chances of having a miscarriage.

-The hormones really support that process so if the hormones are irregular then it’s gonna take awhile for the egg to mature and be ready for ovulation.
-That can affect how healthy that egg is.
+Your hormones support this entire process, so if the hormones are irregular then it’s going to take a while for the egg to mature and be ready for ovulation.
+This can affect how healthy that egg is.

-If there's some nutritional deficiencies, then the egg’s not being exposed to the right environment.
-Getting the nutrients it needs to develop into a healthy viable egg for fertilization.
+If there are nutritional deficiencies occurring, then the egg’s not being exposed to the right environment.
+This means it’s not getting the nutrients it needs to develop into a healthy, viable egg for fertilization.

-This is why, in my online program Fertility Activation Method, I have such a strong focus on having a healthy cycle.
+This is why, in my online program, Fertility Activation Method, I have such a strong focus on creating a healthy cycle.

-In my program Fertility Activation Method, it's a four step method for getting pregnant in easier, healthier, more affordable way.
-One of the main focuses is to make sure each step of your cycle, so there's your period, and then there's pre-ovulation, ovulation, and post-ovulation.
-Each step of your cycle has to be healthy so that you can have a healthy viable pregnancy.
+The Fertility Activation Method follows a four-step method for getting pregnant in an easier, healthier, more affordable way.
+One of the main focuses is to make sure each step of your cycle is as healthy as possible so that you can have a healthy, viable pregnancy.